BlastWind/unfooling_blog/about.md

 comments: false
 ---

 I treat this blog as a mix between a zettlekasten and a digital garden.
 Some entries are quick, and discuss areas I'm no expert in, others are long running or revisited frequently.
-No opinions represent that of my future employer's.
+No opinion represents that of my employer's.

 I am using the [Klisé](https://github.com/piharpi/jekyll-klise) theme, thank you to [piharpi](https://github.com/piharpi) for open sourcing it.